Martha “Mattie” Branson

 In 1915, Rudolph suffered the loss of two young half-siblings in rapid succession -- his brother Albert Mueller on April 27th of a lung infection, and his sister Lena Mueller Jennings July 9th of peritonitis following an appendectomy.
 Albert was only eighteen, Lena nineteen.
 These blows came less than a year after the death of Rudolph’s father.
 At this point, Rudolph’s life seems to have fallen apart, a decline perhaps triggered by these tragedies.
 Family recollection is that his marriage to Mattie went sour, and they separated, and that he may ultimately have committed suicide.
 The 1916 voter register shows him as a cook in El Portal, the so-called gateway to Yosemite Valley, and it would appear he went there without Mattie.
 The following year he joined his stepmother and half-brothers Frank, Harry, and Fritz Mueller in Parkfield, Monterey County, CA. Rudolph passed away in Parkfield 23 March 1918.
 He was not yet fifty years old, which lends credence to the rumor of suicide being the cause.

 Mattie died in Pond, succumbing unexpectedly in her bed during the wee hours of the night of Monday, 28 December 1942 -- meaning technically she died Tuesday, 29 December 1942.
 Her funeral was held Saturday, 2 January 1943 at Delano Mortuary, Baptist Reverend Charles E. Flanagin officiating.
 As was often the case when a member of the Branson/Ousley family died, the funeral logistics were handled by lodge members, in this instance, representatives of the Alpha Rebekahs and the Royal Neighbors.
+Her grave is at North Kern Cemetery in Delano.

 Joe White survived Mattie.
 As far as can be determined, he remained in Pond.
 Certainly he remained in Kern County.
 The California Death Index shows he died within the county 15 April 1947.
+Like Mattie’s, his grave is at North Kern Cemetery, as is that of his brother Dan, who perished in late 1951.

 Note: Some web-based genealogies still unfortunately render Mattie’s death date as 29 January 1943.
 The ultimate source of this error was Mattie’s nephew Ivan Branson, who used that date of death in his 1982 book, Bones of the Bransons.
 Ivan possessed a newspaper obituary on which someone had written “January 1943.”
 The text of that obituary stated that Mattie had died on the 29th of the month.
 Ivan took this to mean January 29th.
 However, this clipping was from an issue released during the first week of January and the line referred to the previous 29th.